Showing 1 - 20 of 44 results

 Officer Charles O. Legate is found murdered on March 17, 1922.

 On March 17, 1922, Officer Charles O. Legate (1872-1922) is found murdered in a locked garage on his beat near 12th Avenue and Jackson Street.
-At first, the death is ruled a suicide, but is later discovered to be murder after his widow challenges the suicide ruling, which would deny her a pension.
+At first, the death is ruled a suicide, but is determined to be murder after his widow challenges the suicide ruling, which would deny her a pension.

 File 3787: Full Text >

 Officer Arthur B. Luntsford is fatally shot on 1st Avenue on January 15, 1923.